Freenove/Freenove_Projects_Kit/docs/source/fnk0059/codes/Processing/Note.rst

 Note
 ##############################################################################

-:xx-large:`Before you start reading this document, please make sure you have read "Tutorial.pdf".`
+:x-large:`Before you start reading this document, please make sure you have read "Tutorial.pdf".`